pmndrs/use-cannon/readme.md

   // Lower this value to save memory, increase if 1000 isn't enough size = 1000,
-  // Whether to show debug wireframe around physics bodies debug = false
+  // Whether to show debug wireframe around physics bodies
+  // It takes a boolean or cannon-es-debugger props, {{ color, scale }}
+  debug = false
 }: ProviderProps): JSX.Element